 The descriptions of the modules are available later in this Handbook.
-A full-time student will normally complete three modules in the first semester and three in the second, although he or she is welcome to sign up for other combinations at their own risk.
-Students in each programme should be aware of the restrictions on what they can choose:
+A full-time student will normally complete three modules in the first semester and three in the second, however they are also permitted to sign up for other combinations at their own risk.
+Students in each programme should be aware of the restrictions on what they can choose.